 A first aid kit is a must-have in case of emergency, particularly for those who partake in outdoor activities.
 The contents of your kit will always be kept dry and safe for use, since every Peli case has undergone testing to certify their waterproof, crushproof and dustproof protection.
-For that extra piece of mind, each case is also covered by the famous Peli Lifetime Guarantee; “if you break it, we replace it.
+For that extra peace of mind, each case is also covered by the famous Peli Lifetime Guarantee; “if you break it, we replace it.
 Forever.”

 Read on to find out our top tips on creating your own Peli first aid kit.

 Choosing A Peli Case For Your First Aid Kit